-These sets of sensitive data remain a recurring decimal in the equation as to who and what gets targeted by cybercriminals looking to compromise web security, conduct identity theft, steal money, blackmail customers and or launch further attacks.
+These sets of sensitive data remain a recurring decimal in the equation as to who and what gets targeted by cybercriminals looking to compromise web security, conduct identity theft, steal money, blackmail customers, and or launch further attacks.

 Another critical threat to telecommunications industry operators is the lease of critical telecoms infrastructure.
-Once access to these infrastructures is achieved through compromised web security, hacking and other nefarious cyber activities, the perpetrators can steal and or compromise data remotely, initiate other attacks anonymously, disrupt critical and costly services such as international telephone calls.
+Once access to these infrastructures is achieved through compromised web security, hacking, and other nefarious cyber activities, the perpetrators can steal and or compromise data remotely, initiate other attacks anonymously, and disrupt critical and costly services such as international telephone calls.

 In September 2020, a client reached out to us to help mitigate an identified cybersecurity challenge, we set to resolve the challenges and delivered an impeccable solution that helped them achieve a 201% ROI on our solution.

 Recognizing the risks associated in the Telecom landscape with cyber criminals preying on sensitive data, our client wanted us to help secure their infrastructure and users against various cyber threats.
-The cyber threats include malware, ransomware, spyware and bandwidth misuse, which needed to be urgently mitigated.
+The cyber threats include malware, ransomware, spyware, and bandwidth misuse, which needed to be urgently mitigated.